-The Carbon Pricing Leadership Coalition aims to collect and facilitates access to up-to-date information that is tailored for policy makers and business leaders and practitioners on current and emerging practice in pricing carbon design and implementation, market trends, opportunities and trade-offs.
+The Carbon Pricing Leadership Coalition collects and facilitates access to up-to-date information that is tailored for policy makers, business leaders and practitioners on current and emerging practices related to the design and implementation of carbon pricing initiatives, market trends, opportunities and trade-offs.

 Greater cooperation through carbon trading could reduce the cost of climate change mitigation by 32 percent by 2030.
 New modelling analysis undertaken for the State and Trends of Carbon Pricing 2016 report shows that increased international carbon trading could enable large-scale emissions reductions at much lower cost than at present, based on the carbon mitigation goals spelled out in countries’ national climate plans under the Paris Agreement - the Nationally Determined Contributions, or NDCs.
 By the middle of the century, an international market has the potential to reduce global mitigation costs by more than 50 percent.